 MyPsoriasisTeam members have reported visiting the Dead Sea and having Dead Sea treatments that relieved psoriasis symptoms.
 “I was lucky enough to visit the Dead Sea last year in Jordan,” a member said.
 “The mud and salt worked wonders for my psoriasis.
 I have used Dead Sea salts ever since in my bath.
 Today, I have no scales on my psoriasis.”

-One study showed significant therapeutic effects for atopic dry skin (associated with skin conditions such as eczema and psoriasis) of a bath solution consisting of five percent Dead Sea salt.
+One study showed significant therapeutic effects for atopic dry skin (associated with skin conditions such as eczema and psoriasis) from a bath solution consisting of 5 percent Dead Sea salt.
 Participants soaked in the bath solution for 15 minutes per day over six weeks.
 After that time, beneficial effects of the sea salt soak included:

 Although researchers do not fully understand the therapeutic mechanisms of Dead Sea salts, studies show that minerals are absorbed through the skin when bathing in Dead Sea salt solutions.
-Dead Sea salt is rich in magnesium, a key ingredient in Epsom salt, and has been shown to have anti-inflammatory properties that are also beneficial for rheumatic diseases like psoriatic arthritis.
+Dead Sea salt is rich in magnesium, a key ingredient in Epsom salts.
+It has been shown to have anti-inflammatory properties that are also beneficial for rheumatic diseases like psoriatic arthritis.

 In addition to magnesium, levels of other minerals — bromine, rubidium, calcium, and zinc — were significantly increased in the body after bathing each day in Dead Sea salt over four weeks, suggesting these minerals may also be therapeutic.
 The magnesium bromide and magnesium chloride found in Dead Sea salt have been found to inhibit cell growth and the proliferation of skin cells in people with psoriasis.